178 Mill Street Unit D

 Results and Impact

-While Charity Intelligence highlights these key results, they may not be a complete representation of Water First’s results.
+While Charity Intelligence highlights these key results, they may not be a complete representation of Water First’s results and impact.

 My anchor